A Call For Change

 I've been told to chill.
 Will I?

 Unclear.
-But if you've ever laid awake at night cringing at something you said five years ago, congratulations, you found your people.
+But if you've ever laid awake at night night cringing at something you said five years ago, congratulations, you found your people.

 Intrusive Thoughts with Adam Rappon is available now wherever you get your podcasts.